On this page

 Understanding the Waning Moon

 Astronomically, the Waning Moon occurs as the angle between the Sun, Earth, and Moon decreases from 180 degrees back toward 0.
-Less of the moon’s Earth-facing surface remains illuminated by sunlight each night, creating the appearance of the moon shrinking.
-This decreasing visibility mirrors the spiritual work of this phase: making what’s no longer needed invisible and removing it from your life.
+As less of the moon’s surface remains illuminated, we are prompted to consider what in our lives is ready to be released.
+The spiritual work during this phase aligns with this natural decrease; it’s about making what no longer serves you invisible and clearing it from your life.

 Spiritual Significance

 The Waning Moon embodies the principle of necessary endings and sacred subtraction.
-In a culture obsessed with growth, accumulation, and constant productivity, the Waning Moon teaches the equally important spiritual practice of release, rest, and making space.
-Just as the exhale is as vital as the inhale, the Waning phase is as essential as the Waxing phase for sustainable spiritual growth.
+In a world that often glorifies constant growth and productivity, I’ve learned that this phase teaches us the vital spiritual practice of release, rest, and creating space.
+Just as the exhale is as essential as the inhale, the Waning phase is crucial for sustainable spiritual growth.

-Wisdom and reflection characterize Waning Moon energy.
-After the intensity of the Full Moon and the action of the Waxing phases, the Waning period offers time to process, integrate, and extract lessons from your experiences.
-What worked during this lunar cycle?
+Wisdom and reflection permeate the energy of the Waning Moon.
+After the intensity of the Full Moon, this period offers time for processing and integrating lessons learned.
+I encourage you to ask yourself: what worked during this lunar cycle?
 What didn’t?
-What do you understand now that you didn’t before?
-This reflection prevents you from repeating unconscious patterns in future cycles.
+This reflection prevents unconscious patterns from repeating in future cycles.

-Gratitude is a profound practice during the Waning Moon.
-Rather than viewing this as a “negative” phase of loss and decrease, honor it as a time of completion and appreciation for what was.
-Express gratitude for what you’re releasing—even difficult experiences teach valuable lessons.
-This attitude transforms release from bitter loss into grateful completion.
+Gratitude becomes a profound practice during the Waning Moon.
+Rather than viewing it as a negative phase of loss, honor it as a time for completion and appreciation for what has been.
+I often remind others to express gratitude even for difficult experiences; they hold valuable lessons that enrich your journey.
+This shift in perspective transforms release from a bitter loss into a grateful completion.

-The Waning Moon also connects with the spiritual principle of death and rebirth.
-In nature, plants must die back to their roots before new growth can emerge in spring.
-Forests need the decay of fallen leaves to create rich soil for new trees.
-Similarly, parts of your life must end to create fertile ground for new beginnings.
-The Waning Moon supports this composting process.
+The Waning Moon also connects us with the spiritual principle of death and rebirth.
+Just as nature requires decay to foster new growth, parts of your life must end to create fertile ground for new beginnings.
+This phase supports that composting process, allowing you to shed what no longer serves you.

-Surrender is perhaps the most challenging spiritual lesson of the Waning Moon.
-This phase asks you to release control, trust divine timing, and accept that not all seeds planted will bear fruit.
-Some intentions won’t manifest as expected, some relationships will end, some plans will fail.
-The Waning Moon teaches you to surrender these outcomes with grace rather than grasping or forcing.
+Surrender is perhaps the most challenging lesson of the Waning Moon.
+This phase asks you to release control and trust in divine timing.
+Some seeds you’ve planted won’t bear fruit, and some relationships may end.
+The Waning Moon teaches you to embrace these outcomes with grace rather than clinging to expectations.

 Rituals and Practices

-The classic Waning Moon releasing ritual involves writing what you want to release on paper—be specific and thorough.
-Include limiting beliefs, negative patterns, toxic relationships, bad habits, physical items you’re clearing, or anything you’re ready to let go.
-Then safely burn the paper, watching the smoke carry these things away.
-As the fire transforms your list to ash, consciously let go and feel lighter.
+During the Waning Moon, your rituals should focus on release and clearing rather than attraction.
+I’ve seen how powerful the classic Waning Moon releasing ritual can be: write down what you want to release—be specific and thorough.
+Include everything from limiting beliefs to physical items.
+Then, safely burn the paper, watching the smoke carry your intentions away.
+As the fire transforms your list into ash, consciously let go and feel the weight lift.

-Cord-cutting ceremonies during the Waning Moon sever energetic attachments to people, situations, or past versions of yourself.
-Visualize cords of light connecting you to whatever you’re releasing.
-See yourself cutting these cords with scissors made of golden light.
-Thank the person or situation for lessons learned, then watch the cords dissolve.
-This can be done for ex-partners, ended friendships, old jobs, or outgrown identities.
+Cord-cutting ceremonies during this phase are also transformative.
+Visualize cords connecting you to what you’re releasing, and see yourself cutting these cords with scissors made of golden light.
+Thank the person or situation for the lessons learned, then watch the cords dissolve.
+This can be especially powerful for past relationships or outgrown identities.

-Physical decluttering resonates with Waning Moon energy.
-Clean out closets, donate unused items, delete old files, unsubscribe from unwanted emails, or clear your phone of apps you never use.
+Physical decluttering resonates beautifully with Waning Moon energy.
+I encourage you to clean out your space—donate items you no longer need or delete old files.
 This external clearing creates energetic space and often triggers emotional release as well.
 The Waning Moon makes it easier to part with possessions you’ve been holding onto unnecessarily.

 Bathing rituals during the Waning Moon cleanse your energetic field.
-Add sea salt, which absorbs negative energy, to a warm bath.
-Soak while visualizing anything you’re releasing being drawn out of your body and aura into the water.
+Add sea salt to a warm bath to absorb negative energy.
+Visualize anything you’re releasing being drawn out of your body and aura into the water.
 When you drain the bath, watch the water carry this energy away.
 You might also add herbs like rosemary for protection or lavender for peace.

-Shadow work is particularly powerful during the Waning Moon when the veil between conscious and unconscious is thin.
-Journal about the parts of yourself you judge or reject.
-What triggers your anger or judgment in others (which often reflects your own shadow)?
-What family patterns are you unconsciously repeating?
+Shadow work is particularly potent during the Waning Moon when the veil between the conscious and unconscious is thin.
+Journaling about the parts of yourself you judge or reject can be illuminating.
+What triggers your anger or judgment in others?
 Bringing these shadows into awareness is the first step toward releasing their unconscious control over your life.

-Meditation practices during the Waning Moon support turning inward and accessing deeper wisdom.
-Sit in darkness or candlelight and focus on your breath.
-Notice what arises without judgment—emotions, memories, insights.
-The Waning Moon creates space for this internal exploration without the external distractions and demands of Waxing phases.
+Meditation practices during the Waning Moon support deeper introspection.
+Sit in darkness or candlelight, focusing on your breath, and notice what arises without judgment.
+The energy of the Waning Moon creates space for this internal exploration, free from the distractions of the Waxing phase.

 Waning Moon and Manifestation

-While the Waning Moon is primarily a releasing phase rather than a manifesting one, it plays a crucial role in the manifestation process.
-You cannot continue filling a cup that’s already full; space must be created for new manifestations to enter.
-The Waning Moon is when you empty the cup.
+While the Waning Moon is primarily about releasing rather than manifesting, it plays a crucial role in the manifestation process.
+You cannot fill a cup that is already full; space must be created for new manifestations.
+The Waning Moon is your time to empty that cup.

 Release what didn’t manifest during the previous cycle.
-If intentions set at the last New Moon didn’t come to fruition by the Full Moon, let them go during the Waning phase.
-This doesn’t mean giving up on desires that are important to you—you can reset those intentions at the next New Moon.
-But releasing attachment to specific timelines and outcomes creates flow rather than resistance.
+If intentions set at the last New Moon didn’t come to fruition by the Full Moon, let them go.
+This doesn’t mean giving up on desires that matter to you; you can reset those intentions at the next New Moon.
+Releasing attachment to specific timelines creates flow rather than resistance.

-Clear limiting beliefs that block manifestation.
-During the Waning Moon, become conscious of the unconscious stories preventing your desires from manifesting.
-“I’m not worthy,” “There’s never enough,” “Good things don’t happen to me,” or whatever narratives run beneath your conscious awareness.
-Write these limiting beliefs down and burn them, replacing them with empowering new beliefs you’ll work with during the next Waxing phase.
+During this phase, I encourage you to clear limiting beliefs that hinder manifestation.
+This is a time to become conscious of the stories that block your desires.
+Write these limiting beliefs down and burn them, replacing them with empowering new beliefs that you’ll work with in the next Waxing phase.

 Complete or release unfinished projects during the Waning Moon.
-Projects left incomplete drain energy that could fuel new manifestations.
-Either finish these projects or consciously decide to abandon them, freeing the energy they’ve been consuming.
-The Waning Moon gives you permission to quit things that aren’t working rather than persisting out of stubbornness or obligation.
+Those incomplete projects drain energy that could fuel new manifestations.
+Use this time to finish what’s close to completion or consciously decide to abandon projects that no longer resonate with you.
+The Waning Moon gives you permission to let go of what isn’t working.

 Release people or situations that block your manifestation.
-A toxic friendship, a job that drains you, or a living situation that’s no longer appropriate might be preventing new opportunities from appearing.
-The Waning Moon supports making hard decisions to release what’s familiar but harmful in favor of creating space for better alternatives.
+A toxic friendship or a draining job might be preventing new opportunities from appearing.
+The Waning Moon supports making those tough decisions to create space for better alternatives.

 Practice gratitude for what you have rather than focusing on lack.
-The Waning Moon’s energy of appreciation for what was helps you recognize abundance already present in your life.
-This gratitude consciousness actually attracts more abundance, as you’re vibrating at the frequency of “already having” rather than “lacking and wanting.”
+The Waning Moon’s energy encourages appreciation for what is, helping you recognize the abundance already present in your life.
+This gratitude can attract even more abundance, aligning your frequency with “already having” instead of “wanting.”

 Waning Moon and Angel Numbers

-Angel numbers appearing during the Waning Moon provide guidance about what to release and reassurance that endings serve your highest good.
-The Waning phase’s introspective energy makes you particularly receptive to spiritual guidance during this time.
+Angel numbers that appear during the Waning Moon offer guidance on what to release and reassurance that endings serve your highest good.
+The introspective energy of this phase makes you particularly receptive to spiritual guidance.

-Seeing 999 during the Waning Moon is a powerful confirmation that significant cycles are ending and release is appropriate.
-This number represents completion and closure, perfectly aligned with Waning Moon energy.
-When you see 999 during this phase, trust that what’s ending is making space for something better.
+Seeing 999 during the Waning Moon is an affirmation that significant cycles are closing and release is appropriate.
+This number signifies completion and closure, perfectly aligned with the energy of the Waning Moon.
+Trust that what’s ending is making room for something better.

-Angel number 444 during the Waning Moon brings reassurance that you’re safe and supported even as you let go.
-Releasing can feel scary, and 444 reminds you that you have a strong foundation that won’t crumble just because you’re clearing away what’s no longer needed.
-Trust that what’s truly important will remain stable.
+When you encounter angel number 444 during this phase, it brings reassurance that you are safe and supported even as you let go.
+Releasing can feel daunting, and 444 reminds you that your foundation is strong and won’t crumble when you clear away what’s no longer needed.

-If you notice 1212 during the Waning Moon, it signals that releasing old patterns is necessary for ascending to your next level.
-This number sequence encourages you to let go of anything keeping you stuck at your current level of consciousness or life circumstances.
+If you notice 1212 during the Waning Moon, it signals that releasing old patterns is essential for ascending to your next level.
+This number encourages you to let go of anything keeping you stuck in your current circumstances.

-Seeing 000 during the Waning Moon is relatively rare but significant.
+Seeing 000 during the Waning Moon is rare yet significant.
 Zero represents the void, infinite potential, and the space between endings and new beginnings.
-This number during this phase suggests deep spiritual work is occurring in the invisible realms as you release, preparing the ground for powerful new manifestations.
+This number suggests deep spiritual work is occurring in the unseen realms as you release, preparing the ground for powerful new manifestations.

 Crystals for the Waning Moon

-Crystals that support release, protection during transition, and turning inward resonate with the Waning Moon.
-Using these stones during this phase facilitates the letting-go process and provides comfort during endings.
+Crystals that support release, protection during transitions, and turning inward resonate beautifully with the Waning Moon.
+Using these stones during this phase can facilitate the letting-go process and provide comfort.

-Smoky quartz is the primary Waning Moon crystal, known for its ability to transmute negative energy into neutral or positive energy.
-This grounding stone helps you release without becoming destabilized by the clearing process.
-Hold smoky quartz during releasing rituals or place it in bathwater to absorb what you’re letting go.
+Smoky quartz is the primary Waning Moon crystal, known for its ability to transmute negative energy.
+This grounding stone helps you release without becoming destabilized.
+Hold smoky quartz during your releasing rituals or place it in your bath to absorb what you’re letting go.

-Black obsidian supports deep shadow work and truth-seeing during the Waning Moon.
-This volcanic glass acts as a mirror, reflecting your shadow aspects with unflinching honesty.
-Work with obsidian when you’re ready to face difficult truths about yourself or situations you’ve been avoiding.
+Black obsidian is particularly supportive for deep shadow work, acting as a mirror that reflects your hidden aspects with honesty.
+Use it when you’re ready to face difficult truths or situations you’ve been avoiding.
 It facilitates powerful release through awareness.

-Apache tear, a type of obsidian, is specifically associated with grief work and releasing sorrow.
-According to legend, these stones formed from the tears of Apache women mourning lost warriors.
-Work with Apache tears when releasing relationships, mourning losses, or letting go of what once brought joy but is now complete.
+Apache tear, a type of obsidian, is associated with grief work and releasing sorrow.
+Legend has it these stones formed from the tears of Apache women mourning their warriors.
+Work with Apache tears when releasing relationships or letting go of what once brought joy.

-Amethyst supports the spiritual aspects of Waning Moon work, helping you release from a place of higher consciousness rather than victimhood.
-This purple crystal facilitates forgiveness, spiritual understanding of why things ended, and connection to divine guidance during the releasing process.
+Amethyst supports the spiritual aspects of the Waning Moon, helping you release from a place of higher consciousness.
+This crystal facilitates forgiveness and spiritual understanding of endings, connecting you to divine guidance as you release.

 Journal Prompts for Waning Moon